docker-library/docs/adoptopenjdk-openj9/content.md

 ### Images

-There are two types of Docker images here: the Software Developers Kit (SDK), and a small footprint version of the SDK (slim).
+There are two types of Docker images here: the Java Development Kit (JDK), and a small footprint version of the JDK (slim).
 These images can be used as the basis for custom built images for running your applications.

 ##### Multi-Arch Image